New Dominion Pictures

 New Dominion Pictures, LLC. (also registered as New Dominion Pictures Virginia Beach or New Dominion Pictures Virginia) is an American television production company based in Chesapeake, Virginia, and mainly specialized on producing documentary, reality, and non-fiction television programming and specials.

 The company was founded in 1989 by Tom Naughton who also served as the executive producer.

 New Dominion has produced programs for major TV networks including Discovery Channel, Destination America, The History Channel and National Geographic.

+In August 2023, New Dominion announced that it would partnered with M2 Pictures to acquire the distribution rights to the shows from their library, including Wicked Attraction.

+On March 4, 2026, Los Angeles-based Radial Entertainment (backed by Oaktree Capital Management, formed by the 2025 merger of FilmRise and Shout!
+Studios) announced that it would acquire the rights to the New Dominion Pictures library, with the exception of shows produced by M2 Pictures, that New Dominion retains distribution rights to.